FelixBaensch/MORTAR/README.md

 A JDK or JRE of version 17.0.4 or higher needs to be installed on your system and linked to the "java" command.
 Otherwise, replace "java" with the path to the java command of your JDK or JRE.<br>

-<p>Please note that MORTAR only supports x64 (on all three platforms) and AArch64 (on MacOS and Linux) architectures in general.
+<p>Please note that MORTAR only supports x64 (on all three platforms) and AArch64 (on macOS and Linux) architectures in general.
 For the latter, a special "fat JAR" named "MORTAR-fat-aarch64-1.0.3.0.jar" is available from the distributions and must be used.</p>
 Also note that using the Windows Subsystem for Linux (WSL) is not recommended, since a lot of additional configurations have to be made there to run Java GUI applications.